When configuring Global Method Security, which attribute determines the order in which the security annotations are evaluated?

 In Spring Boot, conflicts between properties defined in the application properties file and environment variables are resolved by giving precedence to environment variables.
 This means that if a property is defined in both places, the environment variable value will override the value in the properties file.
 This behavior is designed to make it easier to configure applications in different environments using environment variables.

-What is the main goal of Reactive Streams in Spring Boot?
+What is the role of backpressure in Reactive Streams, and how is it managed in Spring Boot?